Instant Freeze Water – Bottle Slam

 Sharply knock a bottle of supercooled liquid water on the table and it instantly turns to slushy ice before your eyes.

-- NOTE: Do NOT use glass bottles!
+- CAUTION: Do NOT use glass bottles!

 - Water: bottled, purified, or distilled (several bottles, refrigerated)

 Shove two refrigerated, plastic water bottles deeply into the ice.
 Keep them close to the center of the bowl but keep each surrounded by and buried in ice as much as possible.

 Scatter a generous amount of rock salt all over the surface of the ice.

 Insert the thermometer into the ice between the bottles.
 Monitor the temperature.
 Over the next half-hour, the temperature will fall slowly.
 Add ice and salt to the container as needed to keep the bottles buried in it.
 Watch that thermometer!

 The temperature in the bowl needs to drop to 17℉ (-8℃).
 If the water gets too much colder, it may freeze prematurely.

 After the water has been this cold for 10 minutes (and is still a liquid), gently remove a bottle from the ice/salt mixture.
 Strike the bottle sharply against the table.
 Ice crystals may immediately form near the top of the bottle and quickly move down through the liquid.
 Carefully remove the second bottle and twist open the cap.
 The same instant freezing will likely occur from the top down.

 In this experiment, you used salt and ice to drop the temperature in the chilled mixture below the normal freezing point of water.
 This is called the “freezing point depression.”
 This very cold salt water can be used to cool other water and soda samples below their normal freezing points in order to discover which of them can be supercooled.
 You might also discover which samples freeze at their normal freezing points — no matter what.